Inclusion & SEN

 The TCR has a capacity of 8 places.
 It caters for your child if he/she has an Educational Health Care Plan.
 This plan would identify your child with a permanent hearing loss in the range of moderate to profound.
 Your child’s hearing loss would also be the main rationale that impacts on his/her ability to access areas of learning.
 To minimise this impact, the TCR will ensure effective collaboration with mainstream staff in school, outreach support including multi-professional staff alongside you as parent/carer.

 - is an integral part of Kingsbury High School

-- being based in Tylers Lower School enables your child to feel included and fully participate in the life of the school
+- is based at the Lower School enabling your child to feel included and to fully participate in the life of the school

 - is a welcoming environment where your child can feel happy and safe

 - recognises that your child needs to develop social skills, have good levels of self-esteem and confidence, and develop a positive self-identity

 - believes that your child is a valued member of the school community

 - is a base of support with specialist staff and tailored resources to meet your child’s needs